Resource theory of quantum uncomplexity

-This paper confirms Brown and Susskind's conjecture that a resource theory for uncomplexity can be defined.
-Using the resource theory, we define two operational tasks: \emph{Uncomplexity extraction} distills pure qubits from an arbitrary state. \emph{Expending} uncomplexity, one can imitate an arbitrary state.
+We confirm Brown and Susskind's conjecture that a resource theory for uncomplexity can be defined.
+Upon defining the theory, we use it to define two operational tasks: \emph{Uncomplexity extraction} distills $\ket{0}$'s from an arbitrary state. \emph{Expending} uncomplexity, one can emulate an arbitrary state.
 We quantify these tasks' optimal efficiencies with an entropy that we introduce.
-This \emph{complexity entropy} measures the entropy that a state appears to have, to a realistic observer able to measure only simple observables.
+This \emph{complexity entropy} measures the randomness that a state appears to have, to a realistic observer able to measure only simple observables.
 In certain regimes, we prove, the complexity entropy is a \emph{monotone}, or resource measure, decreasing monotonically under allowed operations.
-We conjecture that this monotonicity manifests broadly.
-Furthermore, we prove a version of Brown and Susskind's second law of uncomplexity in the resource theory.
+This monotone result and another that we prove are resource-theory versions of Brown and Susskind's second law of complexity.

 A challenge in defining the resource theory follows from the agent's agency, or ability to choose operations.
-Designating those operations as gates echoes circuit-based complexity studies.
-If able to choose any gates, though, the agent can uncompute any pure state to the maximally uncomplex state.
-Uncomplexity will be easily accessible, not a scarce resource; the resource theory will be a mockery.
-We rectify this shortcoming by randomizing the gates a little: The agent can perform any slightly random gate, which we call a \emph{fuzzy gate}.
-Should a state undergo too many fuzzy gates, it grows too random to be useful.
-The fuzziness ensures that the agent likely will not increase a state's uncomplexity (Fig.~\ref{fig:SusskindCircuitsAndComplexity}\textbf{(b)}).
-This fuzziness echoes the widespread modeling of chaos with randomness \cite{QuantumChaos,Cotler_17_Chaos,Hayden_07_Black}.
+It is natural to formalize operations as gates for consistency with circuit-based complexity studies.
+If able to implement any gates, though, the agent can uncompute any pure state to $\ket{0^n}$.
+Uncomplexity will not be a scarce resource; the resource theory will be a mockery.
+However, uncomputation circuits lack robustness against imperfections in the gates' implementation.
+If the gates are slightly noisy, a deep uncomputation circuit likely prepares a highly mixed state, on average.
+Yet mild noise should not significantly change qualitative outcomes achievable by the agent; the outcomes should be robust.
+We ensure this robustness by designating the allowed operations as \emph{fuzzy gates}, slightly random approximations to the gates that the agent wishes to perform, modeling the noise in realistic circuit implementations.
+Upon undergoing too many fuzzy gates, a state grows too random to be useful.
+Hence the fuzziness prevents the agent from increasing a state's uncomplexity with high probability [Fig.~\ref{fig:SusskindCircuitsAndComplexity}\textbf{(b)}].
+This fuzziness also echoes the widespread modeling of chaos with randomness~\cite{Brown_11_Random,QuantumChaos,Hayden_07_Black,Cotler_17_Chaos,Bertini_20_Scrambling}.